clevertree/audio-source/site/pages/AboutPage.md

 ---

 ## Features: <a name="features"></a>
-* Works on any modern browser on any phone, tablet or pc.
+* Works on any modern browser on any phone, tablet or PC.
 * Instruments and effects can be wrapped in each other to build complex presets.
 * Note tracks can be called recursively for a highly structured song.

 ### What's Currently Working:
-* Add, edit, and delete notes and note tracks.
+* Add, edit, and delete notes and note tracks
-* Edit note velocity and duration.
+* Edit note velocity and duration
 * Quarter tone compatibility (missing in MIDI)
-* Recursively play back tracks by adding a 'track note'.
+* Recursively play back tracks by adding a 'track note'
 * Track note transposing (play back tracks at different frequencies)

 ### Under the Hood: